 In Pennsylvania, driving under the influence of drugs is a serious crime.
 Prosecuted as a type of DUI (commonly referred to as a “drug DUI”), driving under the influence of drugs can carry up to a $5,000 fine, six months in jail, a 12-month driver’s license suspension, and other penalties for a first-time offense.

 If you are facing a drug DUI charge in Pennsylvania, there is a lot you need to know.
-Here is a brief introduction from Philadelphia defense lawyer Brian Fishman:
+Here is a brief introduction from Philadelphia DUI defense attorney Brian Fishman:

 1. The Crime of Driving Under the Influence of a Controlled Substance